 Cloud is considered as an effective DR strategy for many reasons because of its client-friendly options.
 Some of them include:

-- Offers facility to back up data online or remotely while also facilitating a quicker access of the same as and when required
+- Offers facility to back up data online or remotely while also facilitating quicker access of the same as and when required

-- Allows to save business continuity plans and core notification scripts at the secondary center avoiding chances of the loss of critical business plans at the primary center, thus facilitating higher chances of recovery across large firms
+- Allows to save business continuity plans and core notification scripts at the secondary center, avoiding chances of the loss of critical business plans at the primary center, thus facilitating higher chances of recovery across large firms

-- Facilitates replication of servers to a remote site for data backup, in case of smaller firms that can’t afford to have two different centers like larger firms
+- Facilitates replication of servers to a remote site for data backup in case of smaller firms that can’t afford to have two different centers like larger firms

 Many firms feel that public cloud is a cost-effective DR plan!